Frequently Asked Questions

 What about licensing, registration and accreditation?

 The Sophia Institute accepts students from around the world interested in becoming Waldorf/Steiner Teachers or studying Waldorf/Steiner Education and Anthroposophy for personal or professional development.
 Sophia Institute is a member of the Alliance for Public Waldorf Education, is registered with the Pedagogical Section of the School of Spiritual Science, and the Biodynamic Association.
 Sophia Institute is registered and licensed to operate by the State of Washington (USA), UB/ID 604-059-737 / FEIN: 30-0963898.

 What about prerequisites?

 Anyone may enroll in any of the courses.
-To qualify for enrollment in one of the programs including the Waldorf Certificate Program, a student needs to have a high school diploma or equivalent, be fluent in the English language and qualified for enrollment in college or university level studies.
+To qualify for enrollment in one of the programs including the Waldorf Certificate Program, a student needs to have a high school diploma or equivalent, be fluent in the English language and be qualified for enrollment in college or university level studies.

 When can I start?